The 10 Best FPS games for Mac

 Left 4 Dead 2 is the perfect example of a successful sequel.

 A Good Match for: Gamers wanting to do some co-op.
-L4D2 is the best co-op first-person shooter you can play on your Mac.
+L4D2 is one of the few first person shooters Mac gamers should not miss.

 The game offers the most competitive online Multiplayer out there.
-This was true with the original CS and CS:GO doesn’t disappoint.
-CS:GO also features cross-platform Multiplayer between Windows and Mac OS X.
+This was true with the original CS and CS:GO doesn't disappoint.
+CS:GO also features cross-platform Multiplayer between Windows and macOS.

 A Good Match for: Gamers wanting a challenge.
 CS:GO's Multiplayer is ruthless and requires much practice to master.

-If you’re much younger than me, this could be the very first time you hear about this game.
+If you're much younger than me, this could be the very first time you hear about this game.
 This one is a special dedication to fans of old-school and retro games.
-But other than being a monument to gaming (it was revolutionary when it was first released in 1994), the game is genuinely fun and one of the best free games you can get for your Mac.
+But other than being a monument to gaming (it was revolutionary when it was first released in 1994), the game is genuinely fun and a great free game (which doesn't try to sneak up microtransactions on you).

-Marathon is a science fiction First-Person shooter from Bungie, the creators of the legendary Halo franchise.
+Marathon is a science fiction FPS for Mac from Bungie, the creators of the legendary Halo franchise.
 The game takes place several centuries into the future and puts you in the shoes of a security officer attempting to defeat an alien invasion aboard a colony ship named the Marathon.

 A Good Match for: Folks who love old-school gaming, fans of the Halo series, and gamers willing to embrace an important piece of Mac gaming's history.

-It looks like you no longer have an excuse not to try a First-Person shooter on your Mac.
-With so many options, ranging from fast-paced games to platformers, the Mac has something for everyone.
+It looks like you no longer have an excuse not to try a First-person shooter on your Mac.
+With so many options, ranging from fast-paced games to platformers, macOS has something for everyone.

 So what is your favorite FPS?
-Are you currently playing some on your Mac?
+Are you currently playing some?
 Let us know in the comments section, perhaps you’ll even find fellow Mac users to play with!